Best Travel Cards for Australians Heading Overseas in 2025

 - You can use it to transfer money to a bank account overseas

-- Additional fees for using the card on a weekend
+- Additional fees may apply if you convert currencies on a weekend

-- 2% ATM fee once you withdraw more than $350 in any 30 day period
+- 2% ATM fee once you withdraw more than your account limit in a month

 - 3-4 business days before you receive your card

-- Ongoing subscription fee for Premium and Metal cards
+- Ongoing subscription fee for Plus, Premium and Metal cards

 28 Degrees Platinum Mastercard - travel credit card